Alzter/TuxBuilder/README.md

-# TuxBuilder
+# Tux Builder
-A Godot re-implementation of SuperTux
+A Godot re-implementation of SuperTux.
+Tux Builder currently uses art assets from SuperTux.